DravenWB/Get_Sensitivity_Labeling/SharePoint/Document Inheritance Reset/README.md

 ## Limitations
 - At this time, the script gets all files and folders within a specific directory.
 To specify it further, you need to scope down the initial pull command to exclude folder types.
 This functionality may be added in the future.
-- Many of the user input properties intitially can be shortened for ease of use though this will take some additional time with string management that I simply don't have at this time.
+- Many of the user input properties intitially can be shortened for ease of use though this will take some additional time with string management that I simply don't have at this very moment.
 - Depending on the amount of items you will be pulling in, you may need a large amount of system RAM.
 There is memory clearing checks but that can only do so much.
+      - Current usage observed at about 1MB/200 Items.

 ## Documentation
 - [PnP.PowerShell](https://github.com/pnp/powershell)